Gordon R. Sullivan: CNA Military Advisory Board

 Gen. Sullivan served as the first Chairman of the CNA Military Advisory Board, the first group of retired generals and admirals to examine the national security implications of climate change.
 Founded in 2006 by Sherri Goodman, the CNA Military Advisory board brought together military leaders from the United States Army, Navy, Air Force, and Marine Corps.
 The landmark report of the CNA Military Advisory Board, National Security and the Threat of Climate Change, established the concept of climate change as a “threat multiplier.”
 General Sullivan stated in 2007 that the time had arrived to end the debate about climate and take action.
 When asked about the risk he remarked, “We never have 100 percent certainty.
 We never have it.
 If you wait until you have 100 percent certainty, something bad is going to happen on the battlefield.”
 General Sullivan compared the climate and nuclear threats, stating, “Climate change is exactly the opposite.
 We have a catastrophic event that appears to be inevitable.
 And the challenge is to stabilize things—to stabilize carbon in the atmosphere.
 Back then, the challenge was to stop a particular action.
 Now, the challenge is to inspire a particular action.
 We have to act if we’re to avoid the worst effects.”

-Personal life
+Personal life and death

-He married Lori Boyle Sullivan in November 2017.
-He lives in Falmouth, MA.
-He has three children and three grandchildren.
-He is an avid reader and historian.He was married to Miriam Gay Loftus until her passing.
+Sullivan was married to Miriam Gay Loftus until her death in 2014.
+He subsequently married Lori Boyle and lived in Falmouth, Massachusetts.
+Sullivan had three children and three grandchildren.
+He was an avid reader, historian, sport fisherman, and sailor.

+Sullivan died on 2 January 2024, at the age of 86.
+He was buried at Arlington National Cemetery with military funeral honors on 10 May 2024.